What We Do

 therapy FOR shelter residents

-GrowGood’s farm is a beautiful, green space for residents to enjoy.
-In 2014, GrowGood planted a California native garden designed by Landscape Architect Elliot Richman that is filled with over 300 flowering, draught tolerant plants.
+The classes are held in GrowGood’s beautiful, California native garden.
+The space designed by landscaper Elliot Richman is filled with over 300 flowering, draught tolerant plants.
 Most of the species represented in our native garden are part of the Coastal Sage Scrub plant community that covered much of the Los Angeles basin before it was cleared for development.
 The plants have evolved over thousands of years to thrive here without supplemental water, fertilizers, or pesticides.

 job opportunities: helpING shelter